esslerc/pdfa-maker/README.md

 This tool uses the Apache PDFBox library for creating PDF/A compliant files.
 For further information about Apache PDFBox please visit https://pdfbox.apache.org/

+## Requirements

+This application uses both JDK and JFX in LTS version 21.
+It is recommended to use a JDK distribution that already includes both.
+The recommendation here is BellSoft Liberica.
+Of course, any JDK distribution can be used, but it must be ensured that JFX is also available.

 ## License
 PDF/A Maker is published under MIT License